cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 .. highlight:: console

-A Docker image with CDAP pre-installed is available on the Docker Hub for download.
+A Docker image with CDAP SDK pre-installed is available on the Docker Hub for download.

 To use the **Docker image**: